ricalmang/raachem/README.md

 # Description
-Helpfull script for doing computational chemistry
+Helpfull scripts for doing computational chemistry
 # Installing
 Manually delete the old "raachem" if you had it (pre installer versions).
 "cd" to the directory that contains the 'setup.py' file